geoscixyz/gpg/content/physical_properties/seismic_velocity_duplicate.rst

 Material Elastic Properties
 ===========================

-Material elastic properties (or elastic moduli) are used to characterize the strains that materials experience as a result of various stresses.
-The elastic moduli which are used to define stress and strain relationships are sometimes called Lame parameters.
-Below are several commonly used pairs of elastic moduli.
+In this course---and for the vast majority of seismic analysis---we will assume that seismic waves cause the earth to undergo linear elastic deformation.
+In other words, we assume a linear relationship between stress and strain.
+This is known as Hooke's law.
+For a given material, that relationship can be characterized by a set of two independent material parameters that characterizes the strains produced as a result of various stresses.
+These parameters are intrinsic properties of the material.
+The parameters, or elastic moduli, can be defined in several ways and are also known as Lamé parameters.
+The most common set of parameters in seismology are the bulk and shear moduli.
+Young's modulus and Poisson's ratio are also commonly used.
+We describe these quantities here.

 Bulk Modulus and Shear Modulus